 “They need to comply with legacy systems the company is using, the service provider must be flexible, a new administrative team may need to be hired and there are governance challenges.”

 Nevertheless, the cost savings, reliability and flexibility payoffs are often worth the extra effort, she noted.
 Once this move was seen as disruptive, but now IT professionals view it as fundamental.

 Applications that use data must also be aware of where it’s located.

-“There’s a whole re-architecting required to take advantage of the public cloud environment,” said Chris Paap, senior solutions marketing manager at Nutanix
+“There’s a whole re-architecting required to take advantage of the public cloud environment,” said Chris Paap, former senior solutions marketing manager at Nutanix now at Platform9 Systems.

 “For example, if you’re going to run on AWS you have to become an expert in RDS,” which is the cloud giant’s distributed relational database service, Paap said.

 “Your company policies and practices have to shift and it’s a learning process.”